 “A geometric line segment is an uncountable infinity of points plus a distance function.”12

-Our senses of reality tell us that the interval is finite, whereas mathematics tells us that infinity lies within those finite limits.
+Our senses of reality tell us that the interval is finite.
+Whereas mathematics tells us that infinity lies within those finite limits.
 Therein lies the paradox that infinity can fit inside the finite.
-This infinite divisibility bothered Zeno so much that he eventually denied reality all together, saying that plurality and motion are illusions and thus all is one.
+This infinite divisibility bothered Zeno so much that he eventually denied reality all together.
+He said that plurality and motion are illusions and thus all is one.

 Enter Georg Cantor